kristerw/smtgcc/README.md

 * Function calls are not implemented.
 * Exceptions are not implemented.
 * Only tested on C and C++ source code.
-* Only simple loops are handled.
+* Nested loops are not handled.
 * Memory semantics is not correct
   - Strict aliasing does not work, so you must pass `-fno-strict-aliasing` to the compiler.
   - Handling of pointer provenance is too restrictive.